Medicine Overview of Sotret Gel

 - Do not use by women who are pregnant, planning to become pregnant or breastfeeding.

-Frequently asked questions FOR SOTRET
+Frequently asked questions about Sotret Gel

 Q. Is isotretinoin a steroid?